Balance Trainer Dead Bug exercise demonstration image

 How to Perform

-Lie supine (on your back) with hips and knees bent to 90 degrees.
-Place one foot flat and centered on the balance trainer dome; extend the opposite arm and leg straight toward the ceiling.
+Lie on your back on the floor with one foot centered on the balance trainer dome, hips and knee bent at 90 degrees.
+Extend the opposite arm and leg toward the ceiling.

-1. Brace your core tightly, pushing your lower back into the floor to lock the spine.
+1. Brace your core and press your lower back into the floor.

-2. Slowly lower the extended arm and opposite leg toward the floor simultaneously.
+2. Slowly lower the extended arm overhead and the leg toward the floor while exhaling.

-4. Stop the motion just before your hand and foot touch the ground, or before core control is lost.
+3. Stop just before your hand and heel touch the ground or if you lose core control.

 Coaching Tips